Foods Connected Blog

 “TikTok made me buy it”

-Quorn has also taken inspiration from a popular TikTok trend for their Cheesy Nacho Nuggs.
+Brands are taking notice of the power of the platform and using it proactively for their NPD.
+Quorn has taken inspiration from a popular TikTok trend for their Cheesy Nacho Nuggs.
 The product taps into the viral recipe where people shared their homemade nuggets, using crushed tortilla chips as a crispy coating.
 It’s a fun, ready-made and meat-free spin on a crowd-pleaser that’s been circulating on social media, so it’s an easy NPD win for Quorn.

 Even large brands like US name Chipotle have taken notice.
 After TikTok creators popularised a custom fajita quesadilla order, the brand responded by adding the Fajita Quesadilla to their digital-only menu, demonstrating how social media trends can directly influence NPD at such a large scale.